Don't Worry (Marty Robbins song)

 "Don't Worry" is a song written and recorded by American country music artist Marty Robbins.
 It was released in February 1961 as the third single from his compilation album More Greatest Hits.
 The song was Robbins' seventh number one on the country chart and stayed at number one for ten weeks.
 The single crossed over to the pop chart and was one of Marty Robbins' most successful crossover songs, peaking at number three on the Hot 100.

 Background

 The track has an early example of guitar distortion.
-A faulty channel in the mixing desk at Nashville's Quonset Hut Studio unexpectedly transformed session musician Grady Martin's Danelectro six-string baritone guitar tone in the bridge section and brief reprise right at the end into an unusual distorted sound.
+A faulty channel in the mixing desk at Bradley Studio B unexpectedly transformed session musician Grady Martin's Danelectro six-string bass tone in the bridge section and brief reprise right at the end into an unusual distorted sound.
 Although Martin did not like the sound, Robbins' producer left the guitar track as it was.
 The effect was eventually reverse-engineered and developed into the Maestro FZ-1 Fuzz-Tone, one of the first guitar pedals, produced by Gibson under the Maestro brand name.

+In a 1968 report on sound effects in pop for Beat Instrumental, Crotus Pike believed the effect to be a result of the guitar being "played at a half speed", describing the resulting solo break as exhibiting "the tones of a rich, deep cello–a beautiful sound which no doubt attracted many buyers."
+He wrote that the effect was the opposite of the use of sped-up instrument solos used in other songs, such as Alan Price Set's "The House That Jack Built" and John Lee Hooker's "Walking the Boogie".